edgexfoundry/edgex-docs/docs_src/design/adr/devops/0010-Release-Artifacts.md

 ## Context

 During the Geneva release of EdgeX Foundry the DevOps WG transformed the CI/CD process with new Jenkins pipeline functionality.
 After this new functionality was added we also started adding release automation.
 This new automation is outlined in ADR 0007 Release Automation.
-However, in [ADR 0007 Release Automation](https://github.com/edgexfoundry/edgex-docs/blob/master/docs_src/design/adr/devops/0007-Release-Automation.md) only three release artifact types are outlined.
+However, in [ADR 0007 Release Automation](https://github.com/edgexfoundry/edgex-docs/blob/master/docs_src/design/adr/devops/0007-Release-Automation.md) only two release artifact types are outlined.
 This document is meant to be a living document to try to outlines all currently supported artifacts associated with an EdgeX Foundry release, and should be updated if/when this list changes.

 ## Release Artifact Types